 Paul explains his meaning in the second part of his argument.

 By identifying the seed as “Christ,” Paul is showing that the promise culminates in him, and that spiritual blessedness flows from him as the realization of the promise.
-Hence, when he says, “to Abraham and his seed,” he alludes to that specific lineage, which started with the patriarch himself and terminated in the messiah.
+Hence, when he says, “to Abraham and his seed,” he alludes to that specific lineage, which started with the patriarch himself and peaks at the messiah.

 More importantly, this lineage was unique not merely in its fleshly connection, but in that it involved individuals who were selected by God as lamps keeping the light of spiritual blessedness (and hope in the Messiah) alive in the world.
 What does this demonstrate?

-It shows that humanity’s spiritual inheritance does not come to us through Moses’ law (which succeeded the promise and was independent of this lineage — vv.
-17-24), but rather through an elect faith in Christ!
+It shows that humanity’s spiritual inheritance does not come to us through Moses’ law (which succeeded the promise and was independent of this lineage — Gal.
+3.17-24), but rather through an elect faith in Christ!
 Abraham himself believed the gospel of Christ (Gal.
 3.6-9).
-And Isaac, though not the firstborn, was the chosen seed since he was one who looked for the Messiah; and he taught Jacob to do the same; and so forth (cf. Heb.
+And Isaac, though not the firstborn, was the chosen seed since he was a God-fearing man who looked for the Messiah (Gen. 26.25); and he taught Jacob to do the same; and so forth (cf. Heb.
 11.8-16).

 Thus, the gentile Galatians, who were being persuaded to abandon Christianity and embrace the Mosaic law instead (cf. Gal.
 2.4ff; 3.1ff; 5.1ff), were unnecessarily abandoning the ultimate promise of spiritual blessedness in Christ.